Survey meaning: types and best practices

 Research and opinion surveys

-Customer and employee surveys
+Customer experience surveys

-Online and digital surveys
+Online and digital survey styles

 Survey type Primary purpose Typical method Key users